dashcommunity/proposal-dash-community/proposal.md

 |**Total**|                   |          |**50 DASH**|                                         |

 ##### Terms
 I am requesting **one single payment of 250 DASH** to cover the following:

 * the preceeding month's work (September)
-* the month during voting (October)
+* deliverables and support through this month (October)
-* support through the next month if the proposal passes (November)
+* deliverables and support through next month if the proposal passes (November)
-* community participation rewards (November)
+* community participation compensation (November)

 ### Closing
+If the project is funded I will develop another separate proposal to continue supporting the project into future months.
+The scope, schedule, and budget for that revision will be based on community feedback.

-This community can grow as large as we wish.
-The more financial incentive we can offer the more expansive the platform will become, which will lead to a healthier, more decentralized project.
-This platform is ideal for
+This project can grow as large as we wish.
+The more financial incentive we can offer the more expansive the platform will become, which will lead to a healthier, more decentralized ecosystem.
+The platform is ideal for

 * **developers** (projects that need to host code)
 * **writers** (of blogs, guides, etc.)